sc6156/sc6156/README.md

       would love to develop model and tools which benefit the public sector, having worked in this area for several years.
 I explored this topic in my research project for my MSc by fine-tuning transformer-based text summarisation models on a child protection dataset that I created from publicly available sources.
 If you would like to read my research, just visit my <a href="https://github.com/sc6156/academic-work/tree/main"> academic-work repository</a>.
-This repository also contains other work I did during my MSc, as well as the dissertation and two essays I wrote for my MA in Transnational Organised Crime that I obtained in 2017.</p>
+This repository also contains other work I did during my MSc, as well as the dissertation and two essays I wrote for a MA in Transnational Organised Crime that I obtained in 2017.</p>
   </div>
 </div>